MicrosoftDocs/azure-devops-docs/docs/boards/work-items/guidance/choose-process.md

 ---
-title: Choose a process for your Azure DevOps project
+title: Choose a process flow or process template
 titleSuffix: Azure Boards
 description: Learn how to choose a process or process template based on the process model you use in Azure Boards and Azure DevOps. ms.custom: work-items